 - Which section on your page are users most engaged ?

-- Is the CTA placed in the area where users scrolls to ?
+- Is the CTA placed in the area where users scroll to ?

 - How to redistribute content and layout for maximum exposure ?

 Mouse movement Heatmap

 Mouse movement heatmap highlights the areas where users read contents and engage on the pages, by displaying user’s mouse movement.
 This is the closest alternate solution for expensive eye-tracking.